 Now that you’ve explored various topic ideas, it’s time to master writing an essay.

-• A strong introduction and thesis statement are your cornerstone.
-A well-written introduction sets the tone and gives context for your description.
-This is where you hook your reader and present your thesis statement for descriptive essay.
+- A strong introduction and thesis statement are your cornerstone.
+A strong introduction is the cornerstone of any good essay.
+It sets the tone and gives your reader a sense of what to expect, and that’s where you’ll hook them with your thesis statement – and actually, do it properly for a descriptive essay.

 Using these tips, you’ll move from simply describing to fully immersing your reader’s mind in a carefully built world.
 Practice, read other descriptive essay samples, and remember: every word is a brushstroke, every sentence a canvas.